catamphetamine/webpack-isomorphic-tools/README.md

   ...
 }

-// webpack-isomorphic-tools reside in a separate .js file to remove code duplication
+// webpack-isomorphic-tools settings reside in a separate .js file to remove code duplication
 // (it will be used in the server code too) var webpack_isomorphic_tools = new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools'))